telecomprofi/observability-gap-analysis-checklist/README.md

 Checklist for fast assessment of Application/Service/Infra's observability maturity and production readiness from SRE/Ops point of view

+### Business KPIs/metrics
+- SRE teaches us that since every service is for businees we should prioritize business metrics over technical
+- [ ] Number of active users connected
+- [ ] Number of successful transactions (sales, purchases, etc)
+- etc

 ### Infra monitoring

 Metrics are exposed by host/vm/orchestrator and ingested into standard Observability Platform: